 Many sellers don’t know how to price their kited boards giving you, the buyer, an advantage.
-This also means that there is often usually is not a big difference between a non-kitted and a fully kitted board with accessories included.
+This also means that there is often usually not a big difference between a non-kitted and a fully kitted board with accessories included.
 Give you a good discount if you can find the deal.

-It’s also not a big difference on the miles of the board, try and find a lightly used Onewheel if you know have patient.
+It’s also not a big difference on the miles of the board, try and find a lightly used Onewheel if you know to have patience.
 As Future Motion has a non-return policy if you have ridden the board, it’s therefore not unusual to find a board with less than 20 miles for around 30% off the list price.